23Vanessa/GetAir-/README.md

 wasm-dis hb.wasm | grep import
 ```

-with that you can check if the built wasm
+with that you can check if the built wasm file only exports things you